rduplain/reqd/README.md

-# nixd builds unix environments
+# reqd builds unix environments

-nixd builds unix environments by providing a download/build workflow which embeds into any build system.
+reqd builds unix environments by providing a download/build workflow which embeds into any build system.

 ### Project Status

-nixd is stable and in regular use by contemporary projects.
+reqd is stable and in regular use by contemporary projects.
 Source commits are infrequent because the project is simple and stable, depending only a version of GNU bash which is both widely available and was released more than a decade ago.